responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 >"But it works well on the training set!" is the machine learning equivalent to the classic "But it works on my computer!"

-The basic workflow in the machine leaning has two steps:
+The basic workflow of machine learning has two steps:
 - First, **train** your model to perform a task from an available dataset.
 - Second, **generalize** and predict the results from unseen data.

-How can data scientists be sure and *confident* that their model will infer a correct result on this unseen new data?
-We know that deep learning models need tons of data to be efficient.
+How can data scientists be sure and *confident* that their model will infer a correct result on this new data?
+We know that deep learning models need vast amounts of data to be efficient.
-So, when there is not enough, researchers come to the idea to create new data.
+So, when there is not enough, researchers simply… create more data: this is the concept of **data augmentation**.

-This is the concept of **data augmentation**, that is visually easily understandable in computer vision for example.
+However, this technique tends to exarcerbate the models' **overconfidence** in their predictions.

-However, in reducing the unseen data, the models become **overconfident** on their predictions, even when they are wrong.
-Mistakes are acceptable in e-commerce recommendations, where a 90% score for a model is satisfactory, but this is not enough for high stake applications such as medical diagnosis or nuclear safety where we need an accurate **confidence score**.
+Discrepancies between confidence and prediction accuracy are acceptable in domains such as e-commerce recommendations, but high stake applications such as medical diagnosis or nuclear safety require an accurate **confidence score**.

-**This is the idea behind calibration: to accurately reflect the confidence of the prediction.**
+**This is the idea behind calibration: the model's confidence in its prediction must truly reflect its own prediction accuracy.**

 Merging data augmentation and calibration is challenging.
 The first is prone to create **manifold intrusion**, where synthetic data with a given label conflicts